wrynearson/wrynearson.github.io/src/books/radical-markets.md

 It then proposed five radical solutions to the symptoms of the problems, opening each section with an example of their solution in action (which I won't detail):

 1. For property (and assets): a self-imposed valuation that's taxable, paired with the requirement to sell if someone offers to buy at the set price.
   1. It ensures that property (and assets) are valued and taxed appropriately, and the market is the best mechanism to set that price.
+Titled the Common Ownership Self-Assessed Tax (COST).
 2. For asymmetrical political representation: Quadratic voting
   1. Elected politicians, and the general public, can express *how much* they care about an issue, not just yes/no.
 3. A migration system that is overly restrictive: auction + sponsorship